From the left menu, go to the ‘Testing’ section and click ‘Internal testing’

 Then click ‘Save.’

-Now all you need to do is go to the ‘Publishing overview’ page and click ‘Send app for review’ so that Google can access the disclosed information and determine whether or not it corresponds with the content of your app.
+- Go to the ‘Publishing overview’ page and click ‘Send app for review’ so that Google can access the disclosed information and determine whether or not it corresponds with the content of your app.

 Your Dashboard will be your indicator to review your app status, as it will manage your app by warning you with errors if there's a missing step, such as choosing countries you want to release your app in.